-My favorite father-In-law
+My Favorite Father-In-Law

 It was mid-afternoon in July, 90-degree weather.
 I was soaked with sweat in my tuxedo.
 I’m sure it was just the heat and not nerves.
 What was this man doing giving me advice just before the ceremony started?
 His arm around me didn’t help with the heat and sweat.

 “Son, just say yes.”
 That was it.
-He just looked at me, hoping I got the life lesson.
+He looked at me. hoping I got the life lesson.

 “If your wife says, do I look good in this dress, you say yes.
 If she says, would you like to have Italian tonight, you say yes.